 Jonathan Versteeg from Vernon, BC, was the top Canadian for the men with a second place finish making it to it's cool best viagra the World Cup podium for the first time in his career.
 “I pulled it together for my second run, the course got a little faster so I was going deeper in the landing which gave me extra points,” said Versteeg after his run.
 “It was my first start at a World Cup so winning the silver medal is a pretty big deal for me.”

-Maxence Parrot from Bromont, QC, also made his debut on the generic viagra in the us World Cup podium with a 81.75 to take third place, his best results to date.
+Maxence Parrot from Bromont, QC, also made his debut on levitra original sale the World Cup podium with a 81.75 to take third place, his best results to date.
 “I’m very happy, it’s my first medal at a World Cup,” said Parrot.
-“My goal was to get the best result possible to improve my Canadian ranking, which I did.”
+“My goal was to get the generic viagra in the us best result possible to improve my Canadian ranking, which I did.”